Dissociative Identity Disorder: Contemporary Look at a Classic Mystery

 Then the hands lightly dropped.
 She relaxed easily into an attitude of comfort the physician had never seen before in this patient...
 In a bright unfamiliar voice that sparkled, the woman said, "Hi, there, Doc!"

-Actually to meet the alter personalities of a multiple for the first time is both fascinating and disturbing.
+Actually to meet the alter personalities for the first time is both fascinating and disturbing.
 If the disparity between one personality and the next is great - as when an adult is replaced by a child, or a female by a male personality - one's first question may well be, "Is this real?" or "Is she (he) acting?"

 - Arthur, a 22-year old Englishman who is rational, emotionless and staunchly conservative.
 Arthur is expert in physics, chemistry, and medicine, and speaks with a British accent.
 He also reads and writes fluent Arabic.
 The first to discover the existence of all the others, he dominates in safe places and decides who will come out and hold the consciousness.
 Wears glasses.